The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 The fuel efficiency (how many miles per gallon it gets, or, how many miles per charge it gets)

-Whether it uses an internal combustion engine or an electric battery, or whether it has both
+Whether it uses an internal combustion engine, or an electric battery with an electric motor

 The conditions the vehicle is driven in